 The Jobs view (1) of the data monitor shows the status, start time, and duration of each dataflow job and external data upload job.
 It shows jobs for the last 7 days and keeps the logs for 30 days.

-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.

 To access the data monitor:

 "Edit Wave Analytics Dataflows," "Upload External Data to Wave Analytics," or "Manage Wave Analytics"